Alexyo21/Polari3DS/README.md

 https://discord.gg/3dq8d2nb

 ## next update
-next build probably will better fix volume software control, add twl redirection for broken nand, custom cid patch for process9(help me😰) and maybe nighshift remake...(maybe)
+next build probably will better fix volume software control, custom cid patch for process9(help me😰) and nighshift remake twl patch redirection aside

 the release build are not synced with the latest commit so if you want to see the latest changes you know how to do it